nukata/lisp-in-cs/IMPLEMENTATION-NOTES.md

         public TextWriter COut { get; set; } = Console.Out;
 ```

-Each built-in Lisp function is defined with the utility method of
+Each built-in function is defined with the `Def` method below.
-`Interp` below.
 The `carity` argument takes the arity of the function to be defined.
 If the function has `&rest`, the `carity`
 takes `-(`_number of fixed arguments_ ` + 1)`.